hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 When Roland looses his fingers laments with O Discordia!

+We learn more about Jake, how he skips school to visit the vacant lot and the Rose, etc, through the eyes of Jack Mort. *The pusher* is an accountant in the North Central Positronics Corporation, as well as a psychopathic killer.

-He doesn't prevent Jack Mort from killing Jake. *Roland killed him twice*.
+Jake sees Roland instead of Jack Mort before getting pushed and ran over by a truck.
+Roland realizes he has been recognized and is suddenly ashamed of the boy judging him and does nothing to prevent Jack Mort from killing the boy. *Roland killed him twice*.

 ### 3. The wind through the keyhole